The British School at Rome (BSR) – Visual Arts awards

 Expires: February 21, 2020

-The sixth year of the Ashurst Emerging Artist Prize is open for entries.
+The seventh year of the internationally successful Ashurst Emerging Artist Prize is open for entries!
 The prize is open to artists working across all genres, styles and backgrounds.
-The winner, selected by a judging panel of emin… Continue Reading Ashurst Emerging Artist Prize 2020
+Artists who enter… Continue Reading Ashurst Emerging Artist Prize 2021